Nexmo/nexmo-developer/_tutorials/en/voice-api/create-vonage-application.md

 meta_description: A Voice application has an answer webhook and an events webhook.
 ---

-There are two alternative methods for creating a Voice application:
+There are two methods for creating a Voice application:

 1. Using the Nexmo CLI
 2. Using the Dashboard